ankitasikdar/cse2122/lecture/syllabus.markdown

 attempting to fix your program.
 The last 10% of the work takes 90% of the time.
 And so on.
 So start early!

+The HomeWorks are **open-ended**, the idea being for you to explore be creative.
+Please ask questions whenever in doubt.

+Think of this class as a way to get familiar with coding and hopefully have some fun along the way!

 > **Hofstadter's Law** "It always takes longer than you expect, even when you